gustavobastian/ClimaApp/Readme.md

 ## General description

-A simple weather app, that uses the api provided by <a href="www.weatherapi.com" >www.weatherapi.com</a>.
+A simple weather app, that uses the api provided by ["www.weatherapi.com"]("www.weatherapi.com").
 The application was designed in Spanish language.

 It has three pages, "home", "city selection" and "Information".
 In the homepage there are three buttons, one for city selection, other for refresh information and the last one for displaying information of the app and the programmer.